-Journal of Biological Rhythms is the Society’s official journal, now celebrating 30 years, with a 5-year Impact Factor of 3.374.
+Journal of Biological Rhythms is the Society’s official journal, now for over 30 years, with a 5-year impact factor of 3.374.

 For Member Access to the Journal please log in and click here.

 Journal of Biological Rhythms primarily offers papers describing original research into all aspects of biological rhythms.
 Emphasis is placed on circadian and seasonal rhythms, but papers on other rhythms are also published.
 In addition to original research papers, the Journal publishes reviews, commentaries, editorials, letters, and other items of interest related to biological rhythms.
 Research in circadian, seasonal, and other biological rhythms is interdisciplinary.
 Authors have backgrounds in, and use the approaches of, ecology, neurobiology and behavior, psychology and psychiatry, endocrinology, developmental biology, pharmacology, cell biology, biochemistry, genetics, molecular biology, and mathematical modeling.
 The work presented is relevant to each of these disciplines, and others.
 Rhythms are placed within the context of the functional significance of these rhythms for the health and well-being of relevant organisms, including humans.